How Long Does It Take for Desiccant to Dry

 Silica Gel Drying Time

-Silica gel typically takes 1–2 hours to dry in a conventional oven at 250°F (120°C).
-However, the drying time can vary based on particle size and initial moisture content.
+Silica gel typically takes 1-2 hours to dry in a conventional oven at 250°F (120°C).
+Drying time may vary based on particle size and initial moisture content.

 Molecular Sieve Drying Time